cs2113-s23/cs2113-s23.github.io/syllabus.md

 ### Exams

-There are two non-comprehensive exams in this class that cover the C programming unit and the Java programming unit.
-Each exam is worth 15% of your grade, for a total 30%.
+There are two non-comprehensive exams in this class during the semester, each worth 20% of your grade.

 ### Participation/Attendance

-Participation is worth 2% of your grade.
-You earn participation credit by attending lecture (1%) and lab (1%).
-There are 23 opportunities to participate (11 lectures and 12 labs).
+Participation is worth 1% of your grade.
+You earn participation credit by attending lecture and lab.

-Your participation grade is calculated as follows:
-* Lecture (1%)
-  * Attend 0-3 lectures 0%
-  * Attend 4-5 lectures 0.5%
-  * Attend 6-7 lectures 1%
-  * Attend 8-10 lectures 1.5% (bonus)
-  * Attend 11 lectures 2%  (bonus)
-* Lab (1%)
-  * Attend 0-3 labs 0%
-  * Attend 4-5 labs 0.5%
-  * Attend 6-7 labs 1%
-  * Attend 8-11 labs 1.5% (bonus)
-  * Attend 12 labs 2% (bonus)

-Essentially, you must attend at least 50% of the meetings to earn full participation.
-If you attend more, than you can earn bonus, up to 2% on your final grade.

 ## Submission/Late Work Policy